 CHI St. Alexius Health’s Shared Governance Model promotes shared decision-making based on the principles of partnership, equity, accountability, and ownership to improve and provide safe, quality-driven patient and family centered care.
 The healthcare team is empowered by Nursing Shared Governance to have a voice in decision-making, thus encouraging diverse and creative input that will help advance the healthcare mission of the organization.

 - Nursing Congress promotes professional nursing development and excellence as well as providing cost effective, quality patient care. o Nurse Leadership Council exists to assure implementation and communication of the nursing standards within CHI St. Alexius Health.

 - Professional Development Council provides staff development activities including orientation, in-services, continuing education, and skill validations based on the Standards of Practice for Nursing Professional Development.

-- Unit Care Council is a multidisciplinary council that ensures that unit nursing practice at St. Alexius is consistent with the standards of professional nursing practice to facilitate continuity of patient and family centered care across the continuum.
+- Unit Care Council is a multidisciplinary council that ensures that unit nursing practice at CHI St. Alexius Health is consistent with the standards of professional nursing practice to facilitate continuity of patient and family centered care across the continuum.

 Awards and Honors

-St. Alexius is accredited by The Joint Commission.
+CHI St. Alexius Health is accredited by The Joint Commission.
 Our relentless drive for excellence motivates us to continuously improve the way we deliver healthcare.
 Here is a list of our awards and accolades for 2013 through July of 2014.